On the origin of ambiguity in efficient communication

-However, it is important for the development of `Universal Grammar' in Montague's sense, i.e., for the development of a general and uniform mathematical theory valid for the syntax and semantics of both artificial and natural languages.
-We refer the reader interested on the treatment of ambiguity in Montague Grammar to Thomason's `Introduction' \cite[Chapter 1]{montague1974} and to Montague's `Universal Grammar' \cite[Chapter 7]{montague1974}.} However, in the design of logical languages that provide the appropriate tools for that particular purpose, certain features that may be crucial in the emergence of natural communication systems are neglected, such as the importance of the cost in generating expressions and the role of cooperation \cite{Steels:2008} between the coder and the decoder in the process of communicating those expressions, a factor that is completely extraneous to the design of logical languages.
+However, this generalization is relevant for the development of `Universal Grammar' in Montague's sense, i.e., for the development of a general and uniform mathematical theory valid for the syntax and the semantics of both artificial and natural languages.} However, in the design of logical languages that provide the appropriate tools for that particular purpose, certain features that may be crucial in the emergence of natural communication systems are neglected, such as the importance of the cost in generating expressions and the role of cooperation between the coder and the decoder in the process of communicating those expressions \cite{wang2008}, a factor that is completely extraneous to the design of logical languages.

 Despite the indisputability of ambiguity in natural languages and the attention that this observation has received among linguists, philosophers and logicians, it is fair to conclude that the emergence of ambiguity has not come yet under serious theoretical scrutiny.